gucci-on-fleek/Stardew-Valley-Item-Finder/readme.md

 ### Regular Expressions

-The "filter" fully supports Regular Expressions.
+The filter fully supports Regular Expressions.
 For most users, the most important part is that you can search for multiple items at a time by separating them with a pipe (`|`).
 For example, to show all carrots and potatoes, you would type `carrot|potato`.